cyrilnavessamuel/ethereumissue/README.md

 5) Gas Price is set to 1 to accept txs at this prices since client sends txs at this price

-4) Other settings is normal, I had block period 2
+6) Other settings is normal, I had block period 2

-5)My RPC mode of sending transaction to geth client is via websocket, so please enable it in geth options
+7) Mode of sending transaction to geth client is via websocket, so please enable it in geth options

 -------------------------------------------------------------------------------------------------------------------

 Client Setting: